istio/istio.io/tests/README.md

 1. **`_verify_same`** `func` `expected`

    Runs `func` and compares the output with `expected`.
-If they are not the same, exponentially back off and try again, 5 times by default.
+If the command execution fails or the output is not the same as `exected`, exponentially back off and try again, 5 times by default.
 The number of retries can be changed by setting the `VERIFY_RETRIES` environment variable.

 1. **`_verify_contains`** `func` `expected`

    Runs `func` and compares the output with `expected`.
-If the output does not contain the substring `expected`, exponentially back off and try again, 5 times by default.
+If the command execution fails or the output does not contain the substring `expected`, exponentially back off and try again, 5 times by default.
 The number of retries can be changed by setting the `VERIFY_RETRIES` environment variable.

 1. **`_verify_not_contains`** `func` `expected`

    Runs `func` and compares the output with `expected`.
 If the command execution fails or the output contains the substring `expected`, exponentially back off and try again, 5 times by default.
 The number of retries can be changed by setting the `VERIFY_RETRIES` environment variable.

 1. **`_verify_elided`** `func` `expected`

    Runs `func` and compares the output with `expected`.
-If the output does not contain the lines in `expected` where "..." on a line matches one or more lines containing any text, exponentially back off and try again, 5 times by default.
+If the command execution fails or the output does not contain the lines in `expected` where "..." on a line matches one or more lines containing any text, exponentially back off and try again, 5 times by default.
 The number of retries can be changed by setting the `VERIFY_RETRIES` environment variable.

 1. **`_verify_like`** `func` `expected`

    Runs `func` and compares the output with `expected`.
-If the output is not "like" `expected`, exponentially back off and try again, 5 times by default.
+If the command execution fails or the output is not "like" `expected`, exponentially back off and try again, 5 times by default.
 The number of retries can be changed by setting the `VERIFY_RETRIES` environment variable.
 Like implies:

    - Same number of lines
    - Same number of whitespace-seperated tokens per line